grafana/loki/docs/sources/setup/migrate/migrate-to-tsdb/_index.md

         period: 24h
 ```

-This example adds a new `period_config` which configures Loki to start using tsdb index for the data ingested from `2023-10-20`.

-①  Make sure you are setting the new period `from` to a date in the future.
+①  You must set the new period `from` to a date in the future.

-②  Update the new period to use **tsdb** as the index type.
+②  Update the new period to use TSDB as the index type by setting `store: tsdb`.

-③  This setup uses filesystem as the storage in both the periods.
-But if you desire to store the `tsdb` index along with it's chunks in a differnt object store, you can update the `object_store` in the new period.
+③  This sample configuration uses filesystem as the storage in both the periods.
+If you want to use a different storage for the TSDB index and chunks, you can specify a different `object_store` in the new period.

-④  Optionally update the schema to v12 which is the recommended version at the time of writing.
+④  Update the schema to v12 which is the recommended version at the time of writing.
 Please refer to the [configure page]({{< relref "../../../configure#period_config" >}}) for the current recommend version.

 ### Configure TSDB shipper

 It's also important that you configure the `tsdb_shipper` block in [storage_config]({{< relref "../../../configure#storage_config" >}}).
-Mainly the following options:
+Specifically the following options:
-- `active_index_directory`: directory where ingesters would write index files which would then be uploaded by shipper to configured storage.
+- `active_index_directory`: directory where ingesters would write index files which will then be uploaded by shipper to configured storage.
 - `cache_location`: cache location for downloading index files from the storage for use in query path.

 ```